nbusseneau/hephaistos/README.md

 ```bat
 hephaistos patch 3440 1440 --force
 ```
-# Windows Store version
+# Microsoft Store version

-Hephaistos is now able to patch the Windows Store version of Hades thanks to the new 'advanced installation and management features' added to latest preview version of the Xbox app.
-This allows you to install Windows Store games outside of the WindowsApps folder and, for Hades at least, the files are unencrypted and editable&nbsp;🥳
+Hephaistos is now able to patch the Microsoft Store version of Hades thanks to the new 'advanced installation and management features' added to latest preview version of the Xbox app.
+This allows you to install Microsoft Store games outside of the WindowsApps folder and, for Hades at least, the files are unencrypted and editable&nbsp;🥳

 To get access to the latest preview version of the Xbox app on PC follow the instructions [in this article](https://news.xbox.com/en-us/2021/11/18/advanced-installation-and-management-features-available-for-insiders-through-the-xbox-app-for-windows/)